HaozhiQi/ISONet/MODEL_ZOO.md

 # Model Zoo

-This file documents a collection of models reported in our paper (Deep Isometric Learning for Visual Recognition).
+This file documents a collection of models reported in our paper: [Deep Isometric Learning for Visual Recognition](https://arxiv.org/pdf/2006.16992.pdf).
 All configurations for these baselines are located in the ```configs/``` directory.
 Links to the pretrained models are provided as well.

 ### ISONet